 If you have recently invested in a pillow that is making you sneeze and splutter, get yourself a natural dust mite protection cover until you can upgrade.

 In summary, avoid synthetic pillows including memory foam, polyurethane, polyester and feather/down.
 Steer clear of fabrics that claim to be stain or wrinkle resistant, and anti-microbial.
 A better choice of pillow is one made with 100% natural fibre including cotton, wool, latex, buckwheat or kapok.
 Extra brownie points if you choose certified organic cotton and wool, or pure natural latex/rubber.

 As an added bonus choose a pillow that is not just healthy and sustainable but also brilliant for your back and neck.

-To start creating a healthier sleep environment, buy Fern Earth natural latex pillows.
-Or, buy KillaPilla pure wool and certified organic cotton pillows and use the code Econscious10 for a nice little discount too!
+To start creating a healthier sleep environment, buy Peacelily natural latex pillows.
+Or, buy KillaPilla pure wool and certified organic cotton pillows and use the code Econscious10 on checkout for a 10% discount!

 Dust in our homes can be a nuisance.
 Anyone who suffers from allergies, asthma, sinusitis or respiratory conditions will know that dust can trigger inflammation in the body and any number of symptoms.

 When it comes to creating a natural home for your family, there are a lot of factors to consider and some are more obvious to us than others.
 Here are the 6